helicarrierstudio/blockchain-ruby-gem/docs/wallet.md

 amount : int - amount to send (in satoshi) from_address : str - specific address to send from (optional, keyword) fee : int - transaction fee in satoshi.
-Must be greater than default (optional, keyword) note : str - public note to include with the transaction (optional, keyword)
+Must be greater than default (optional, keyword) note : str - public note to include with the transaction if amount >= 0.005 BTC (optional, keyword)
 ```

 Usage: